 No. All equipment reviewed (unless otherwise specified) are production models purchased on the retail market.
 Nearly all reviewed gear was purchased from the retailers featured on this site.
 Though I can't say with confidence that they would do so, manufacturers are not able to hand pick the best copy of a lens (or other item) for review.
 I get what you can expect to get.

 Because of the large amount of time required to properly review an item, I am generally not interested in reviewing pre-production models.
 I sell much of what I review to finance new items to review.

 I am not paid by or affiliated with Canon, Nikon or other manufacturers

 Our primary funding, what feeds the kids, is your support – primarily from a small commission your purchases made using the various links, including ads, available on the site.
 We count on you for all revenue required to run this site.
 We also need your referrals of friends and others needing the information we provide.
 We are grateful for the support of so many of you!

 What reviews are coming next?

 I always have far more on the todo list than I have time to complete, but I generally make it a priority to review new Canon equipment first.
 If there are new Canon products available, I am likely evaluating them.
-After the first priority is settled, I review items that I need/use and items I think site visitors are most intersted in.
-Third party (Sigma, Tamron ...) lenses are near the top of my current evaluation list.
+After the first priority is settled, I review items that I need/use and items I think site visitors are most interested in.
+Third party (Sigma, Tamron ...) lenses are usually near the top of my current evaluation list.
 Items displayed without reviews generally have a near-future review "planned" for them.
 Plans change sometimes. :)